pjkundert/cpppo_positioner/README.txt

 1.3 Installing
 ──────────────

+  Install a Python 3.9+ installation of your choice to run code using `cpppo_positioner'.
+It is recommended that you don't install this (or /any/) Python packages globally; create a Python `venv' virtual
+  environment:

+  ┌────
+  │ $ python3 -m venv SMC-Project
+  │ $ . ./SMC-Project/bin/activate
+  │ $ (SMC-Project) $ python3 -m pip install cpppo-positioner
+  └────

+  Note that the PyPI module name for the `cpppo_positioner' module is:
+  `cpppo-positioner' (a dash, not an underscore).
+This is the PyPI convention for any Python module containing underscores.

+  Now, every time you wish to use your Python 3 + `cpppo_positioner', activate the `venv' before attempting to run your Python code that attempts to import and use `cpppo_positioner'.

+1.3.1 From Source
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   Cpppo_positioner requires `pymodbus' version 3.8.0+.
 Until `pymodbus' integrates some fixes, it will *not* support RS-485 multi-drop;
   polling or writing multiple RS-485 servers (devices) from a single